 “What’d you say, Sanzo?”
 I asked.

-I, for my part, could not help but be stupefied by the horrible scene unfolding before my eyes.
+I could not help but be stupefied by the horrible scene unfolding before my eyes.
 Of course I’d been trained to expect the impossible, but this, this defied all preparation.

 The captain laughed an unearthly laugh and screamed in a high pitched squeal, “Let us out, sir!
 Let us out and you can know all that we know.
 It is beautiful.
 It is beyond you, beyond everything.”